 The discount will only apply on flights originating in the U.S., and from select Canadian airports.
 Additionally, Amex will allow you to apply the international airline program discount on up to eight tickets booked on the same flight.

-Read our full guide on the Amex International Airline Program.
+Read our full guide on the American Express International Airline Program.

-The Platinum Card boasts an annual fee of $550 which is not waived in the first year.
+The Platinum Card boasts an annual fee of $695 which is not waived in the first year (see rates & fees).
 Because of all the benefits the card offers listed above, that can easily be a fair price.
 If you are using the benefits, you should get far more value out of the card than you are paying for the annual fee.

 If you want to add an authorized user to your account, it will cost another $175 each year – which certainly isn’t cheap.
-But there are some alluring reasons why you should consider adding an authorized user – or several additional users.
+But there are some alluring reasons why you should consider adding an authorized user – or several American Express additional card holders.